 Up and up the goals go until you reach something that has a significant impact on your life but is still sustainable.

-For some of the more banal and ordinary habits, you need to use something called creative deliberate practice.
+For some of the more banal and ordinary habits, try using a technique called creative deliberate practice.

 4. Hold Yourself Accountable